axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 ~~~~~~~~

 Note that when starting the widget and when first adding your URL(s), the **Add** button is gray, however, it is functional.
 Press the **Add** button to add your URL(s) to the **Sources** section.

-Note also that in the **Select number of comments** section, there is a 1 there by default, but it does not do anything.
-If you do not choose
-a number of comments, the output will be 7 by default.
-If you
-wish to only have 1, even though it is written at the beginning 1, you must make sure to click yourself on the number 1.
-If you wish more comments, you must click on the other options.